Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Numerical Experiments

 \subsection{Ablation study and sensitivity analysis}

+\paragraph{Start epoch $E_\text{start}$} We introduce $E_\text{start}$ as the epoch from which the adaptive consensus mechanism is activated.
+Before $E_\text{start}$, $\gamma$ is set to~1 and DSGD-AC reduces to standard DSGD.
+In setups with more workers or weaker connectivity, decentralization already induces substantial consensus errors in early training, and reducing $\gamma$ below~1 at this stage further weakens mixing, hindering loss optimization before the model has converged to a stable region.
+Activating too late, on the other hand, leaves too few epochs for the regularisation to act.
+Table~\ref{tab:start_epoch_tune} shows this two-sided sensitivity: for 16 workers on the one-peer ring topology, $E_\text{start}=100$ gives the best test accuracy, with performance degrading at both extremes.
+As a practical heuristic, $E_\text{start}$ should follow the warm-up phase and scale with worker count and topology: more workers and weaker connectivity require a later activation.

 \paragraph{Parameter $p$} Table~\ref{tab:sensitivity_p} presents the sensitivity analysis with respect to $p$.
 The results indicate that the best test accuracy and test loss are achieved for $p\in[2,4]$.
 Since DSGD-AC reduces to DSGD when $p=0$, these experiments also serve as an ablation study of the adaptive consensus mechanism.
-With $p\neq 0$, DSGD-AC always achieves better performance than DSGD.
+With $p>0$, DSGD-AC always achieves better performance than DSGD.
 Figure~\ref{fig:sensitivity_p_d2c} presents the average norm of the consensus errors with various $p$.
-Consistent with the analysis in Section~\ref{sec:radius-control}, the consensus errors persist for $p\geq 2$.
+Consistent with the analysis in Section~\ref{sec:radius-control}, the consensus errors persist for $p\geq 2$, and the regularization and generalization improvement become weak with a too-large $p$ because of worse alignment.

-\paragraph{Start epoch $E_\text{start}$} We also tune the epoch ($E_{\text{start}}$) to activate the adaptive consensus mechanism.
-By default, we set $E_\text{start}=10$, which is after the learning rate warm-up phase.
-In setups with more workers or weaker connectivity in the communication topology, decentralization itself already induces substantial consensus error in the early training phase.
-As shown in Table~\ref{tab:start_epoch_tune}, tuning $E_\text{start}$ enables a better trade-off between convergence and generalization.
-For the setup with 16 workers and the one-peer ring topology, $E_\text{start}=100$ gives the best generalization performance for DSGD-AC.